codenet/col733-cloud/storage-dynamo.md

 Now that we accepted all kinds of writes, what happens when we read?
 Similar to `W`, Dynamo administrator can set `R` (typically set to 2).
 Reads are again coordinated by any replica.
 It collects key values from `R` replicas.
-But these replicas may have different values.
+But these replicas may have different values!
 We now need to somehow reconcile these two values.

 This is the same problem that also happens in systems that allow disconnected operations.
-For example, Google Doc and Apple Notes accept writes on offline devices which need to be reconciled after network heals.
+For example, Google Docs and Apple Notes accept writes on offline devices which need to be reconciled after network heals.
 General idea is same as in git.
 Let the state diverge.
 Merge at some point.